 What impossible situation will your character find himself in—the “Ocean” of Act Two?
 How can you get your character there?

-Chances are, you have an idea of your character’s ocean when you write the Change.
+Chances are, you have an idea of your character’s campaign or “ocean” when you write the Change.

 The Change, or “inciting incident,” is what gives you a story.
 A character starts off with a sense of stability, something rocks the normalcy boat, and the protagonist is thrown into a sea of chaos.
 The boat gets shattered by a giant squid, the protagonist can’t swim, there are sharks in the water, and your guy floats on flotsam and jetsam until he gets to shore, where he finds a new stability.
 He kisses the sand, and the camera fades to black. —The 8 C’s of Plotting (underlined section suggests the “ocean” of Act Two)